bettjesse/bettjesse/README.md

-- 👋 Hi, I’m @bettjesse
+- 👋 Hi, I’m Jesse
-- 👀 I’m interested in ...Front-end Development
+- 👀 I’m interested in ...Front-end Development and user experience design
-- 🌱 I’m currently  ...working on a table reservation  system using react ,express. node js and mongodb
-- 💞️ I’m looking to collaborate on ... react projects
+- 🌱
 - 📫 How to reach me ... here is my linkedin https://www.linkedin.com/in/jesse-bett-46b0aa1a8/